Nonprofit Investment Management Blog

 Because the Uniform Prudent Management of Institutional Funds Act is adopted individually by each state, the requirements vary depending on where your organization is located.
 Generally, the key components of UPMIFA include:

-1. Prudent management of institutional funds: UPMIFA requires that all nonprofit institutions manage their funds in a prudent manner.
+1. Prudent management of institutional funds: UPMIFA requires that all qualifying nonprofit institutions manage their funds in a prudent manner.
 This includes considering the purposes, terms, distribution requirements and other circumstances of each fund, as well as economic conditions, investment strategies, risk and the role that each investment or course of action plays within the overall investment portfolio.

-2. Investment policies: UPMIFA requires all nonprofit institutions to adopt written investment policies that comply with the minimum standards set by the act.
+2. Investment policies: UPMIFA requires all qualifying nonprofit institutions to adopt written investment policies that comply with the minimum standards set by the act.
 These policies should include a risk management strategy, procedures for monitoring investments and a process for periodically reviewing the effectiveness of these policies and deciding whether any changes need to be made.

 3. Financial reporting: UPMIFA also includes provisions for improving financial reporting practices by nonprofit organizations.
 Institutions are required to prepare annual financial reports and provide them to the regulatory agencies that oversee them upon request.

-4. Annual independent audit: UPMIFA requires all nonprofit institutions to have an independent audit done each year that includes a review of the organization's financial management practices.
+4. Annual independent audit: UPMIFA requires all qualifying nonprofit institutions to have an independent audit done each year that includes a review of the organization's financial management practices.

 5. Spending policies: UPMIFA allows for a broader range of spending, but it still requires the organization to have a clear spending policy that is reviewed and updated regularly, taking into account the role of each investment within the overall portfolio, the wishes of the donor, and the needs of the institution and the fund.